nf-core/funcscan/paper/paper.md

 Pipelines with similar functionality to nf-core/funcscan have been developed, with the most similar being mettannotator (Table 1).
 This pipeline meets the criteria of scalability and reproducibility on the same level as nf-core/funcscan, due to its similar implementation in Nextflow and in most parts also based on the nf-core pipeline template.
 While focused on somewhat different gene types (e.g. snRNA, mobilome), shared features include ARG and BGC prediction as well as aggregation of results.
-In contrast, nf-core/funcscan provides additional AMP screening, CAZyme screening, and the integration of taxonomic classifications for all genes to provide additional ecological context around predicted genes.
+In contrast, nf-core/funcscan provides additional AMP screening and the integration of taxonomic classifications for all genes to provide additional ecological context around predicted genes.
 Regarding pipeline stability and reliability, nf-core/funcscan is the only pipeline to implement comprehensive unit tests on module and pipeline level, using the nf-test framework (Table \ref{tab:pipelines}).

 | Feature                                 | funcscan | mettannotator | bacannot | HT-ARGfinder | PathoFact | SqueezeMeta | MetaERG | ARGs-OAP |